-CTRL O/R Allows the user to select the 'black box' mode.
+Allows the user to select the 'black box' mode.
 When selected, as soon as the mains supply is applied to the unit, the warm-up state is entered and subsequently the unit automatically enters the standby state.
 If the XMIT control input is linked to GND the unit then enters the transmit state.
 Switching the XMIT control input between GND and open circuit will switch the unit between transmit and standby states.
 In addition, as the mains supply is applied to the unit, the attenuator, if fitted (units with a D suffix to the product type number), will be set to minimum attenuation.
-This feature provides operation with the minimum of control inputs excluding the XMIT operate as normal.
+This feature provides operation with the minimum of control connections.
+Whilst in this mode, all indicator outputs and other control inputs excluding the XMIT operate as normal.

-GND = Black box mode, Not connected = Normal mode.
++15V = Black box mode, Not connected = Normal mode.

-5.2.5 Miscellaneous Functions
+5.2.7 Miscellaneous Functions.

-- +15V Auxiliary supply output of nominally +15 V DC ± 5% at 100 mA maximum.
-Provides the user with a local low voltage output for use with external control interface circuitry. - GND Provides the ground return reference for many of the user interface lines. - RED SW1/2 Part of the redundant switch control facility, providing two waveguide switch coil drive outputs.
-Each output is nominally +24 V DC at 1.6 A, pulsed for 100 ms. An internal 1.8 A current limit is provided along with flywheel diodes for protection, further simplifying waveguide switch interface considerations.
++15V Auxiliary supply output of nominally $+15V \text{ dc} \pm 5\%$ at 100mA maximum.
+Provides the user with a local low voltage output for use with type 3 user port control inputs and other external control interface circuitry.
+GND Provides the ground return reference for many of the user interface lines.
+RED SW1/2 Part of the redundant switch control facility, providing two waveguide switch coil drive outputs.
+Each output is nominally +24V dc at 1.6A, pulsed for 100ms.
+An internal 1.8A current limit is provided along with flywheel diodes for protection, further simplifying waveguide switch interface considerations.
 RED SW 1 should be connected so that when asserted, the RF output from the unit is switched to the antenna.
-RED SW 2 should be connected so that when asserted, the dummy load.

-RS TX + -I Provides connection for a RS-485 or RS-422 interface allowing connection as RS TX - a slave to an asynchronous, half duplex, multi-drop, four-wire bus.
-TS RX + This gives full remote control and monitoring of the amplifier as part of an RS RX - integrated system.
-The main features, protocols and operation of the serial RS GND - are described in section 6.
+RED SW 2 should be connected so that when asserted, the RF output from the unit is switched to the dummy load.
+RS TX + - Provides connection for a RS-485 or RS-422 interface allowing connection as RS TX - a slave to an asynchronous, half duplex, multi-drop, four-wire bus.
+This gives TS RX + This gives full remote control and monitoring of the amplifier as part of an RS RX - integrated system.
+The main features, protocols and operation of the serial RS GND - I are described in section 6.
+2/4 BUS SEL Allows a 2- or 4-wire serial bus. + 15V = 2-wire, Not connection = 4-wire.